-In Figure 4(a), we plot the trade trajectory for the Eastern European euro entrants - Slovenia, the Slovak Republic, and Estonia - that joined the euro late (2007, 2009, and 2011).
-Note that the upward trend in trade long predates the period when these countries joined the euro.
+In Figure 4(a), we plot the trade trajectory for the EE Euro entrants-Slovenia, the Slovak Republic, and Estonia-which adopted the Euro late (2007, 2009, and 2011).
+Note that the upward trend in trade long predates the period when these countries joined the eurozone.

-Next, in Panel B, we use as our control group other Eastern European countries that did not join the euro, or which joined much later.
+Next, in Figure 4(b), we use as our control group other EE countries that did not join the eurozone, or that joined much later.
 Thus, we choose Latvia, Lithuania, Hungary, the Czech Republic, and Croatia as our control countries.
-What we find is that much of the trend is gone, and that, compared with 2007, trade actually declined in most years thereafter.
-However, we also find very large standard errors, and so in the end we conclude that we cannot say much other than that the significant impact we get in panel (a) is gone.
-Thus we conclude that the case for a large euro effect on trade for the Eastern European countries is sensitive to the control group, and Figure 4(a) suggests it would be sensitive to a control for trends in the post-Soviet period.
+What we find is that much of the trend is gone and that, compared with 2007, trade actually declined in most years thereafter.
+However, we also find very large standard errors-in the end, we conclude that we cannot say much other than that the significant impact we get in Panel (a) is gone.
+Thus we conclude that the case for a large Euro effect on trade for the Eastern European countries is sensitive to the control group, and Figure 4(a) suggests it would be sensitive to a control for trends in the post-Soviet period.